 When picking a new name for your business, you have many options.
 But you need to follow a handful of state rules.
 In general, your business’s new name needs to:

 It’s pretty simple to include words that clearly describe the kind of business you’re running.
 But it can be more difficult to check that your business’s new name is distinguishable.
 We make it easy with our Business Name Checker.
-Once you find a distinguishable name, we can help you lock it in with our Business Name Reservation Service.
-Our services check to see if your desired new name is available and reserve an available name for you.

 When you file an Amendment to Certificate of Incorporation or a Certificate of Amendment to change your business’s name, you need to include multiple pieces of information.
 Normally, LLC and corporation owners need the following information to change business names: